Qvapil/Softeng-2021/database/README.md

 # database

-Περιεχόμενα:
+Contents:

-Τα tables της βάσης δεδομένων της εφαρμογής μας σε mysql.
+An sql file to create the tables for our mysql database.

-Πριν την εκτέλεση του αρχείου θα πρέπει να προηγηθεί η εντολή `create database tolltag` στο τερματικο.
+First run `create database tolltag` to create the database.